DannySom/Zabbix-Network-Monitoring/README.md

 <img width="600" alt="Screenshot 2025-12-01 185759" src="https://github.com/user-attachments/assets/f598be1f-51b1-4955-8066-6dd7eaf1d127" />
 </p>
 <p>
 Now we will install Zabbix agent onto Host-1 VM.
 Also make sure that your agents are using the same version as your Zabbix server.
-The following command i typed are shown below. </p>
+The following command I typed are shown below: </p>

 ```wget https://repo.zabbix.com/zabbix/7.0/ubuntu/pool/main/z/zabbix-release/zabbix-release_7.0-1+ubuntu24.04_all.deb``` </p>